 This action demonstrates that the SEC may be focusing greater efforts on bringing cases against finders for unregistered broker-dealer activity, and demonstrates a willingness of the SEC to bring actions not only against unregistered finders, but also issuers and funds who who engage them, particularly if there is knowledge of the unregistered broker dealer activity.
-The use of a finder can lead to potential liability for the issuer as well as a finder.
+The use of finders can lead to potential liability for the issuer as well as the finder.
 The potential harm to the companies that use unregistered finders include SEC enforcement actions as well as investor rescission rights.
-If used, the finder should do no more than make introductions of investors to issuers, and should only be compensated by a flat fee which is not based upon the sale of securities.
-An agreement between the issuer and the finder should be drafted by a qualified securities attorney familiar with the activities requiring broker dealer registration.
+If used, finders should do no more than make introductions of investors to issuers, and should only be compensated by a flat fee which is not based upon the sale of securities.
+An agreement between issuers and finders should be drafted by a qualified securities attorney familiar with the activities requiring broker dealer registration.
 Hamilton & Associates has represented market participants in securities law matters including compliance with the rules and regulations applicable to finders activities for more than 10 years.

 Hamilton & Associates | Securities Lawyers

 Brenda Hamilton, Securities Attorney

 101 Plaza Real South, Suite 202 North